bahmutov/code-snippets/README.md

 * [ng-count-digest-cycles.js](ng-count-digest-cycles.js) - counts number of full digest cycles (from the root scope) that run when a scope method executes.
 Useful because sometimes you can get away with just a local digest cycle, rather than a full update.
 See [Local Angular scopes](http://glebbahmutov.com/blog/local-angular-scopes/).
+* [ng-throw-error.js](ng-throw-error.js) throws an error from the digest cycle; useful for checking if your [exception handler](http://glebbahmutov.com/blog/catch-all-errors-in-angular-app/) is working.

 All snippets, including mine are distributed under MIT license.